5 Fun Things To Do in Glen Ellen

-Enjoy a hearty breakfast at the Garden Court Café, a local favorite.
 Pick up picnic supplies at the Glen Ellen Village Market, and Oak Hill Farm sells organic produce in its Red Barn Store off Highway 12.
 The fig café & wine bar, created by renowned cookbook author Sondra Bernstein, provides country French home cooking.
-The Glen Ellen Inn Martini Bar & Grill is an American bistro with a French twist, and the Glen Ellen Star provides tastes of both local and international flavors in a neighborly setting.
+The Glen Ellen Inn Grill & Martini Bar is an American bistro with a French twist, and the Glen Ellen Star provides tastes of both local and international flavors in a neighborly setting.

 Here are 5 fun things you can do on your visit to Glen Ellen:

 Tour a World-Class Botanical Garden

 More than 90 percent of the collection was grown from seeds collected on yearly expeditions taken by Quarryhill into wild regions of China, Japan, Tibet, India, Nepal, and other locations.
 Aside from rare or endangered plants, Quarryhill also holds comprehensive collections of wild Asian roses, oaks, maples, magnolias, lilies, dogwoods, and rhododendrons.

 Picnic, BBQ and Swim Around Geothermal Mineral Pools